XCSoar/XCSoar/XCSoarV4-README.txt

   overrides the internal estimate until a new estimate is obtained.
 - Minor cleanups of text in dialogs
 - Invalid infobox data is greyed out so it doesn't distract user

-- Speed to fly compensated for risk
-- Logger buffered for 60 seconds
-- Energy height uses estimated true air speed if no IAS is available
-- Support (read-only) for Zander variometer and Tasman Instruments variometer
-- Changed scale on final glide bar to +/- 500 meters (was +/- 2000 meters)
-- Attempt to resolve slow response with in FLY mode on older PDAs
-- Fixed bad line in default.xci

 Changes from 5.0.9 release 1:
 - Fixed ETE and final glide calculations for Mc=0, proper compensation